TIME BANDITS

 George soon recognized the dynamic he put himself in (and was too late to undo), having gone through it during his time in The Beatles and their bitter break-up.
 Harrison expected movie making with the Pythons to be fun and enjoyable, like it was on Life of Brian.
 Yet Terry's behavior was starting to look like John Lennon.
 Also, while Terry and Michael may argue creatively with each other, they stood together against George the same way Paul and John always had1.

-Not wanting Harrison to go through all that stress again, Denis stepped in to act as a buffer between George and Terry.
-But Gilliam already had a George/Terry buffer with Michael.
+Not wanting Harrison to go through all that stress again, Denis stepped in to act as a buffer between George and Terry, but Gilliam already had a George/Terry buffer with Michael.

 Then Denis decided that he wanted Creative Input too.